Quickstart

 - Compromise of your administrative credentials

-- Complete unavailability of your critical services
+- Total unavailability of your critical services

 - Abnormal behavior on sensitive data

-HIGH (P2):
+HIGH (P2)h:

 - User access malfunction

-- Anomaly in data encryption
+- Anomaly in your data encryption

 - Loss of access to certain critical features